libis/opening_hours_cloudapp/README.md

 The expansion panel Exceptions on opening hours allows the user to enter those dates and times.
 It works similary to the Opening hours but now a date needs to be given.
 An exception can be indicated to repeat annualy like a national holiday or anniversary.
 Again like with the opening hours the +-icon allows for multiple open sessions that day.
 An exception without an open and close time is considered a closed day.
-The trash-icon deletes an entry
+The trash-icon deletes an entry.
 The information is saved by clicking the Save-button.

 ![Exceptions](https://github.com/libis/opening_hours_cloudapp/blob/main/cloudapp/docs/exceptions.png)